saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 * Enter them when you run `saucectl init`
 * Use `saucectl configure`

-To manually configure your usename and access key, simply type the command:
+To manually configure your username and access key, simply type the command:

 ```
 saucectl configure